Warsaw Investor Care logo

 M1 Marymont station · transitional

 18,000–20,500 PLN/m² More transitional in character.
-Benefits from M1 metro access at Marymont station but has a more mixed building stock and less uniform neighbourhood quality than central Żoliborz.
+Benefits from M1 metro access at Marymont station but has a more mixed building stock than central Żoliborz.
 The most affordable entry within the district.
 Lower entry, M1 connectivity maintained.
-Works for investors comfortable with more careful building selection and a slightly broader outcome range.
-Not the Żoliborz premium story — but Żoliborz metro access at a more accessible price.
+Works for investors comfortable with more careful building selection.

 Why Żoliborz micro-location matters less than in other districts

-Unlike Praga (where the gap between excellent and poor streets can represent 15%+ in achievable rent and 2+ percentage points in yield) or Wola (where east/west location is a category distinction), Żoliborz is remarkably consistent across its extent.
+Unlike Praga (where the gap between excellent and poor streets can represent 15%+ in achievable rent) or Wola (where east/west location is a category distinction), Żoliborz is remarkably consistent across its extent.
 Even the least premium zone in the district — Marymont — offers better operational consistency than most of Warsaw's investment-grade stock.
-That uniformity is a function of the district's small size and preserved fabric, and it is one reason Żoliborz rewards careful building selection more than aggressive micro-location filtering.
+That said, none of Żoliborz's zones deliver yields competitive with Mokotów or Praga; micro-location here changes tenant quality and re-letting speed more than it changes the district's fundamental income profile.

 Cost structure